Lethal Company official header art with suited scavengers and a looming creature in a red industrial scene.

 3. Content Warning

 That gives you one closest-match pick, one fear-first pick, and one lighter alternative.
-From there, the right next click is usually either R.E.P.O. vs Lethal Company or best proximity chat horror games.
+From there, the right next click is usually either R.E.P.O. vs Lethal Company or best proximity chat horror games depending on whether you still need a direct tie-breaker or a wider proximity-chat pool.

 Questions Readers Still Ask